Viscometry of electron fluids from symmetry: Kinetic theory

 If we now choose boundary conditions which transform exclusively under a given irrep $R^\prime$ of the symmetry group $G$, then the function $\varphi^\star(p)$, as the solution of a $G$-invariant differential equation \labelcref{eq:boltzmann} with $R^\prime$-covariant boundary conditions, must also transform according to the irrep $R^\prime$ under the group action \labelcref{eq:action}.
 In other words, $\left|\varphi^\star\right\rangle \in\bigoplus_{n}V_{R^\prime;n}$.
 This result then allows us to express the vector $\left|\varphi^\star\right\rangle\equiv\left|\varphi^\star_{R^\prime}\right\rangle$ as

 where $|\varphi_{R^{\prime};n}^{\star}\rangle\in V_{R^\prime;n}$ for each $n$.

 The fixed point heating $Q(x^\star)$ is then calculated in kinetic theory as

 Importantly, the scattering rates that contribute to the fixed point heat $Q(x^\star)$ \labelcref{eq:ktHeat} are isolated to only those $w_{R;n}$ in \cref{eq:irrepDecomp} for which $R=R^\prime$, the irrep specified by the boundary conditions.
 We therefore conclude: only dissipative mechanisms that couple to momentum functions $\varphi^\star(p)$ belonging to the same irrep $R^\prime$ as the boundary conditions contribute to heat at a fixed point $x=x^\star$.
 In the hydrodynamic regime, these dissipative mechanisms are viscosities (to leading order in the small parameter $\ell_{\mathrm{ee}}/L$, with $L$ the characteristic length scale of $\Sigma$).
-The fixed point heat \labelcref{eq:ktHeat} is analogous to the selected isolation of a single term in the $\mathsf{D}_8$ heating decomposition \labelcref{eq:velocityHeat} given in the main text (though in that case, all the relevant irreps are one-dimensional, so there is no $n$ index).
+The fixed point heat \labelcref{eq:ktHeat} is analogous to the selected isolation of a single term in the $\mathsf{D}_8$ heating decomposition \labelcref{eq:velocityHeat} given in the main text (though in that case, there are no repeated irreps, so there is no $n$ index).

 Finally, we address a subtlety that arises when we instead allow the boundary condition symmetry group $H$ to be a \emph{subgroup} of the fluid symmetry group $G$, in which case we must slightly generalize \cref{eq:ktHeat}.
 For concreteness, let us now take boundary conditions which transform under a given irrep $S^\prime$ of $H$.
 When the irreps $R$ of $G$ are restricted to $H$, they generate representations $R|_H$ of $H$, which are in general reducible with respect to $H$.
 So in this case, fixed point heating can be generated by all irreps $R$ of $G$ for which the irreducible decomposition of $R|_{H}$ contains $S^\prime$, the boundary condition irrep of $H$.
 Put another way, the smaller symmetry group $H$ of the device determines the constrained heating, not the larger fluid symmetry group $G$.